Cenxn/OpenFacebookVerifier/README.md

 [Demo_1: NO API Setting](https://drive.google.com/file/d/1x8mGVQbVhWuUcWsq83j1VpdTWdPYbmWW/view?usp=sharing) [Demo_2: With API Setting](https://drive.google.com/file/d/19CxoHW1vdUkwQbTjCFg4j42bkjNLUkQZ/view?usp=sharing)

+To execute, you only need to download the Dockerfile at [`docker/Dockerfile`](https://github.com/Cenxn/OpenFacebookVerifier/blob/main/docker/Dockerfile)

 (Optional)Set up an .env file before executing, but of course if you don't set up an `.env` file you can use this script normally, but you will lose some specific functionality.
 ``` bash
 # Once you add your API key below, make sure to not share it with anyone!
 The API key should remain private.